RogersPublishingOps/es6-react-webpack-barebones/README.md

-# ES6 Webpack Barebones
+# ES6 React Webpack Barebones

-A bare-bones ES6 starter using Webpack as an application bundler.
+A bare-bones ES6 React starter using Webpack as an application bundler.

 ### Setup